Modern AI Security Audits: Prompt Engineering for Secure Codebases

 Custom Scrapers vs. General Prompts

 A common starting point for many developers is creating a specialized command.
-For projects, a custom audit script might specifically target protection in templates or check for mass assignment vulnerabilities in models.
+For Laravel projects, a custom audit script might specifically target CSRF protection in Blade templates or check for mass assignment vulnerabilities in models.
 While these targeted prompts provide consistent results for framework-specific nuances, they can sometimes suffer from "tunnel vision."
 By focusing only on known patterns, they might miss broader architectural flaws that a more generalized prompt would catch.

 The Power of Vague Inquiry